 Whether you live in a wet winter climate or a cold and snow blanketed one, your log home needs to be ready for the arrival and duration of old man winter.
-Maintenance is key to the upkeep of your home and will help ensure that your home doesn’t start to create rot, water leaks and other conditions that can affect the life of your home.
+Proper maintenance is key to the upkeep of your home and will help ensure that your home doesn’t start to create rot, water leaks and other conditions that can affect the life of your home.

-#1 Insulate windows and patio doors:
+#1 Insulate windows and patio doors

 Once you clean the debris you can check the joints and downspouts for cracks or holes.
 If the drain pipe is not connected to an underground drain, make sure it is running away from your home and not pointed toward your foundation.
 If the water is flowing towards your house contact a local roofing company to fix it or else over time the water can lead to rot and decay.
 If you don’t have the time to look after this contact a local garden and maintenance company and they can help maintain it for a minimal fee.

-#3 Check your heating system:
+#4 Check your heating system:

 Whatever heating system you have in your home, be sure to check what the manufacturer’s recommendation is on maintenance.
 Every company has a recommended checklist and these should be followed to ensure the safe and efficient running of your heat source.
 If you have an older model furnace, a technician can tell you if it is running efficient or if it is time to consider purchasing a newer more energy efficient model; some companies offer furnaces that run 90% plus inefficiency.